DrHeimdall/PasswordGen/readme.md

 This program is intended as a command line utility.
 It has a few quirky features and could maybe be useful to you if you have a unix or unix-like os.

-Disclaimer: This was a really quick project that took like 20 minuets, I probably won't update it.

 ## Multi-threaded

-Yes, you read that correctly.
-There really is no point to this because to generate intMax characters would only take approx 9.21 seconds on my computer (then like 10 years to print those characters to the console lol).
+There really is no point to this because to generate intMax characters takes approx 9.21 seconds on my computer (then like 10 years to print those characters to the console lol).
 Any strings less than 15000 characters will use single-threaded mode.

 I only did this because I wanted to refresh my knowledge of how to do that stuff.